-In fact, for people doing a keto-based diet who hit a weight loss plateau, the first thing I tell people is to eliminate ALL of the “fake junk food” from their diet.
-(In other words, stop trying to eat forbidden foods by finding “keto friendly” substitutes for those foods).
+In fact, for people doing a keto-based diet who hit a weight loss plateau, the first thing I tell people is to eliminate ALL of the fake, “imposter” junk food from their diet.
+(In other words, stop trying to eat forbidden foods by finding “keto-friendly” substitutes for those foods).

 In most cases, getting rid of the “keto-friendly” junk food causes weight loss to resume.

-Traditional treats universally use two things: Flour and sugar — both of which are forbidden on keto, since they’re pure carbs.
-Which means anyone following a ketogenic diet (or, frankly, ANY responsible diet) will find that these kinds of junk foods cause weight GAIN rather than weight LOSS.
-(Donuts, pie, cookies, cinnamon rolls, pancakes..)
+Traditional treats universally use two things: flour and sugar.
+Both of these are forbidden on keto since they’re pure carbs.
+That means anyone following a ketogenic diet (or, frankly, ANY responsible diet) will find that these kinds of junk foods cause weight GAIN rather than weight LOSS.
+(Donuts, pie, cookies, cinnamon rolls, pancakes, etc.)

 The “treat makers” leverage this loophole by trading out the bad ingredients for things that allow them to be subtracted.
-For example, sugar is usually replaced with sugar-alcohols, and traditional wheat flour is often replaced with things like almond or coconut flour.
-(Literally, almonds/coconut that are ground up to be the consistency of regular flour).
+For example, sugar is usually replaced with sugar alcohols and traditional wheat flour with things like almond or coconut flour (almonds/coconut that are ground up to be the consistency of regular flour).

 Sounds too good to be true.
 What’s the catch?

-The first catch is that the calories in them still count.
-And some of these treats have a LOT of calories — even more than the food they’re replacing.
-(I once saw LITTLE TINY keto-cupcakes that were over 300 calories..
-EACH!).
-People eat them in bulk because they’re “keto”, and before they know it, have eaten an entire day’s worth of calories in just a few minutes.
+The first catch is that the calories in keto treats still count.
+And some of these treats have a lot of calories, even more than the food they’re replacing.
+(I once saw LITTLE TINY keto-cupcakes that were over 300 calories EACH!)
+People eat them in bulk because they’re “keto”, and before they know it, they have eaten an entire day’s worth of calories in just a few minutes.

 Not all sugar-alcohols are created equal

-The problem is this: Some sugar-alcohols cause an insulin reaction, and some don’t.
-Some cause a HUGE reaction, some cause a small reaction, and some cause no reaction at all.
-Xylitol and Malitol are particularly problematic — causing almost the exact same blood-sugar reaction as real sugar!
+The problem is this.
+Some sugar-alcohols cause an insulin reaction, and some don’t.
+Some cause a huge reaction, some cause a small reaction, and some cause no reaction at all.
+Xylitol and Malitol are particularly problematic.
+They cause almost the exact same blood-sugar reaction as real sugar!
 And then others, such as erythritol, are often fine for (almost) everyone!

 So while the “net carb” formula says “all sugar alcohol is okay”.
 The truth is that it depends on the particular sugar-alcohol, it depends on what else you’ve eaten with it, and it depends on the person.
-It depends.
-It depends.
-It depends.
+It always depends.

 Best bet?
 Avoid ALL sugar-alcohols if you can.